Craft Fix

 Halloween Crochet Decorations Video Tutorials

-New for Halloween 2023, I’ve added full step by step video tutorials for the spider web and ghost crochet patterns.
+I’ve added full step by step video tutorials for the spider web and ghost crochet patterns.
 Check them out below:

 Playlist: Halloween crochet patterns

-Crochet the garland chain
+Crochet the Garland String

 Once you have made your motifs, it’s time to join your motifs with chains to form your garland.
-There are a few options here:

-• Start at one end and work all the way along to the other end.
+1. Start at one end and work all the way along to the other end.

-• Start with a central motif and work out to one end & then repeat for the other side.
+2. Start with a central motif and work out to one end & then repeat for the other side.

-• Join each pair of motifs separately with a length of chains, weaving in the ends at each motif side.
+3. Join each pair of motifs separately with a length of chains, weaving in the ends at each motif side.

 Top tip: just join a few together first and hold these out to review the spacing.
 It may take a few goes to get it right for your setting.